tsiparinda/capitalbank/README.md

 This is a comman-line application for exchange information between ERP Capital and banks
 ## Features
-* implement API queryes to Privatbank for take transactions list and balansec
+* implement API requests to Privatbank for take transactions list and balances
-* implement render .csv files in iBank2UA specification
+* implement processing .csv files in iBank2UA specification

 ## Sources
 ### PrivatBank